 What we’re doing to keep you safe

-Everyone entering the building should check their temperature taken upon arrival at the temperature machines.
+Everyone entering the building should have their temperature taken upon arrival at the temperature machines.
 Please let our friendly staff know if you are unwell, experiencing any COVID-19 symptoms, or have been in close contact with a known case or hot spot within the past 14 days.